Get the right travel insurance for a trip to Morocco

 Get the most up-to-date vaccine recommendations from the National Travel Health Network and Centre at least eight weeks before you travel.

-Morocco’s a popular tourist destination but the Foreign and Commonwealth Office (FCO) has up-to-date advice and warnings on trouble spots, particularly if you plan to travel near the disputed territory in the Western Sahara.
+Morocco’s a popular tourist destination but the Foreign, Commonwealth and Development Office (FCDO) has up-to-date advice and warnings on trouble spots, particularly if you plan to travel near the disputed territory in the Western Sahara.

 Morocco’s a Muslim country so you should be respectful of Islamic laws and customs.